Lancet-Countdown/Lancet-Countdown-2026/WG2/Indicator 2.2.4: Detection of, preparedness for, and response to health emergencies /Methods/README.md

 The SPAR tool scoring system has remained the same since 2018 and is summarised in Table 36.

-## Table 36.
+## Table.
 SPAR Scoring System of IHR Core Capacities and Lancet Countdown Classification of Level of Implementation

 | Indicator level | Score | Score range | Lancet Countdown classification |
 |---|---:|---:|---|